 Covers a wide range of marine subjects such as mechanics, thermal energy, electrical powering systems.

-Apart from the year-long design and research project, you learn integrated process, applied control and maritime engineering design.
+Apart from the industry-based research project, you learn integrated process, applied control and maritime engineering design.

 Your study focuses on structural analysis, ship resistance, ship design and underwater vehicle technology.

-Apart from courses on advanced ship structures and computational fluid dynamics, your focus will be on a year-long design and research project.
+Apart from courses on advanced ship structures and computational fluid dynamics, your focus will be on an industry-based research project.

 You study aquaculture, concrete structures, deep water and finite element analysis.

 Covers coastal and subsea engineering as well as design of offshore structures.
-You also undertake a design and research project across the whole year.
+You also undertake an industry-based research project this year.

 Workplace experience is a key component of the maritime engineering degree, and you gain exposure to the maritime industry in companies like: